WestDRI/rcmodules22/content/chapel/chapel-02-task-parallelism.md

 > ```
 > Discuss your observations.
 >
 > Answer: `sync` would have no effect on the rest of the program.
-We only pause the execution of the
+We only pause the execution of the first thread, until
-> first thread, until all statements inside sync {} are completed -- but this does not affect the main and
+> all statements inside sync {} are completed -- but this does not affect the main and the second threads: they keep on
-> the second threads: they keep on running.
+> running.

-> ## Exercise 8
+> ### <font style="color:blue">Exercise "Task.3"</font>
-> Use `begin` and `sync` statements to reproduce the functionality of `cobegin` in cobegin.chpl, i.e.,
+> Use `begin` and `sync` statements to reproduce the functionality of `cobegin` in cobegin.chpl, i.e., the
-> the main thread should not continue until both threads 1 and 2 are completed.
+> main thread should not continue until both threads 1 and 2 are completed.

 ### `sync` variables